dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 -  Click the Edit Source (

 -  Choose a file name from the *File* menu on a project window, an existing editor window, or the main window.
-(The main window’s *File* menu only lists files if they have been viewed previously.)
+(The main window's *File* menu only lists files if they have been viewed previously.)
 -  Choose *Edit Source* from the popup (shortcut) menu for an object.